Azure/Mission-Critical-Connected/docs/reference-implementation/DataPlatform-Design-Decisions.md

 ## Messaging bus

 **[Azure Event Hubs](https://docs.microsoft.com/azure/event-hubs/event-hubs-about)** service is used for the asynchronous messaging between the API service (CatalogService) and the background worker (BackgroundProcessor).
-It was chosen over alternative services like Azure Service Bus because of its high throughput support and because AlwaysOn does not require features like Service Bus' in-order delivery.
+It was chosen over alternative services like Azure Service Bus because of its high throughput support and because the Azure Mission-Critical reference implementation does not require features like Service Bus' in-order delivery.

 Event Hubs offers Zone Redundancy in its Standard SKU, whereas Service Bus requires Premium tier for this reliability feature.